urql-graphql/urql/docs/basics/svelte.md

 ## Mutations

-The `mutationStore` function isn't dissimilar from the `queryStore` function but is triggered manually and can accept a [`GraphQLRequest` object](../api/core.md#graphqlrequest).
+The `mutationStore` function is similar to the `queryStore` function but is triggered manually and can accept a [`GraphQLRequest` object](../api/core.md#graphqlrequest).

 ### Sending a mutation